Maveyyl/MaveyylWebsite/README.md

 Client framework will be Angular2, by consequence the website will be a single page webapp.

 ## TODO
-* Linear regression needs graphes to show results
+* Linear regression page needs some explanation text and decent layout
 * Bug with x inputs for linear regression page: can only tip one character and then focus on the input is lost
 * Children views' template file are currently on the same level, refactor to have them under a folder.
 Refactor views' name that have children views.
 * Refactor views template name to include "view" at the end so that we have room to name the content component and templates